 New longer boarding floats-

 As you note in the above ‘before’ photo, the boarding floats are almost three times the size.

 A new public walking platform–

-The old walking platform was just a bunch of rocks piles up with a dirt path that was difficult to navigate.
+The old walking platform was just a bunch of rocks piled up with a dirt path that was difficult to navigate.
 But, now we have a new public walkway that meets ADA Standards (Americans with Disability Act.)
-All of the new docks, public walkways, and restrooms are all ADA Certified.
+All the new docks, public walkways, and restrooms are all ADA Certified.

 On a side note-If, you or someone that you love is in a wheelchair and are planning on visiting the coast of San Diego, here is a list of San Diego Wheelchair Accessible Beaches.